 ASSETS = LIABILITIES + EQUITY

-Double entry system records the monetary transactions in terms of Credit and Debit item.
-Double Entry System impact both the side of accounts, for instance, a debit entry in one account also impacts the credit side of another related account or accounts.
-In simple words, the double entry system ensures that the sum of all Debit account is equal to that of Credit accounts.
-This strategy for accounting and bookkeeping results in the exact portrayal of financial position.
+Double Entry system records the monetary transactions in terms of Credit and Debit item.
+Double Entry System impact both side of accounts, for instance, a debit entry in one account also impacts the credit side of another related account or accounts.
+In simple words, in India, there is a Double Entry System that ensures that the sum of all Debit account is equal to that of Credit accounts.
+This strategy for accounting and double-entry bookkeeping results in the exact portrayal of financial position.
 In addition to this, it also brings down the rate of blunders by recognizing them timely.

 Types of Accounts